Divij-09/Monte-Carlo/README.md

-# README for Monte Carlo Portfolio Simulation Using Real-Time Data
+# Monte Carlo Portfolio Simulation Using Real-Time Data
 This Python script implements a Monte Carlo simulation for portfolio performance analysis.
 It uses real-time financial data sourced from Yahoo Finance through the yfinance library to generate insights into portfolio returns and risk.
 The script simulates the potential future value of a portfolio using historical stock price data, statistical techniques, and random sampling.

 ## Features